posterkit/posterkit-sandbox/README.rst

 of `La Quadrature du Net`_ and `gafam.info`_ in their endeavours.

-Big kudos to them for making their material available to the public domain (CC0), so we could remix this content easily.
+Big kudos to them for making their material available to the public domain (CC0), so we could easily build upon it.

+As we want to give this back to the community, we hope it will become a valuable tool for many people.

 Contributions are always welcome!